Morikawa takes first major at PGA Championship - RFI

 San Francisco (AFP)

-Collin Morikawa captured the PGA Championship on Sunday, wrapping up his first major championship victory with a bogey-free 64 in San Francisco.
+Collin Morikawa claimed his first major championship on Sunday, delivering a magical eagle on the 16th hole in a bogey-free round of 64 at the 2020 PGA Championship.

-The 23-year-old American won in his second career major appearance, clinching the win with a magical eagle on No. 16 to win by two strokes.
+The 23-year-old American, who turned pro just 14 months ago, did the unthinkable by winning in just his second career major appearance.

-Morikawa eventually finished at 13-under 267 at the TPC Harding Park course.
+Morikawa, who is ranked 12th in the world, eventually finished at 13-under 267 at TPC Harding Park in San Francisco.

+"It's amazing.
+It's been a life goal, obviously as a little kid, kind of watching everyone grow up, all these professionals, and this is always what I've wanted to do," Morikawa said.
+"I felt very comfortable from the start.

+"As an amateur, junior golfer, turning professional last year, but to finally close it off and come out here in San Francisco, pretty much my second home where I spent the last four years, is pretty special," added Morikawa, who grew up in Los Angeles but went to college at Berkeley in San Francisco.

 Third round leader Dustin Johnson had to settle for a tie for second with England's Paul Casey.
 Johnson shot a 68 and Casey closed with a 66 to reach 11-under 269.